-Although many antidepressants are routinely used in treating children with depression, the two FDA-approved medications are fluoxetine (Prozac) and escitalopram (Lexapro).
+Although many antidepressants are routinely used in treating children with depression, the two FDA-approved medications are fluoxetine (Prozac®) for ages 8 and older and escitalopram (Lexapro®) for ages 12 and older.
 Antidepressants must be used with caution, however, as some individuals may have no improvement or feel worse (i.e., more suicidal than when they started taking the medication).

 Additional notes about antidepressant medications:

 Different children can react differently to the same drug.

 It is important to avoid potentially harmful drug interactions, such as with cold or asthma medications.

 If the doctor prescribes antidepressant medication for your child, you need to watch the child's condition closely.
 Parents should clarify with the physician the goals and limitations that can be expected from a particular medication.
 Further, parents should be familiar with common and serious potential side effects.